20 FAQs people ask about starting a business.

 You need advice if you want to include special terms to suit your circumstances in your company’s articles of association, or a shareholders’ agreement (see 11).

-8. What directors do I need for a company?
+8. What directors do I need for a new company?

 Private companies do not need to have a company secretary - the officer who normally takes responsibility for administering the company.
 However, all the administration tasks still have to be carried out, so most companies continue to have one.
 The company secretary can be a director as well but doesn’t have to be.

-9. Are there any pitfalls I should look out for if I buy a new company?
+9. What pitfalls should I look out for if I buy a new company?

 You should only ever buy a company from a professional adviser, or a reputable agent that they recommend to you.
-Otherwise you may find that the paperwork is improperly prepared.
+Otherwise you may find that the paperwork is not prepared properly.
 In the worst case, you could find that your company has existing liabilities of which you are not aware.

 You should also be careful about the company’s name.
 You could face legal problems if your name is similar to a name used by another firm in a similar line of business (see 15).

-10. What are the company’s articles of association and are there any special terms I should have included in them?
+10. What are the company’s articles of association and are there any special terms I should include?

 The articles of association set out the rules of the company: for example, what powers the directors have, and how shares can be transferred.